user-Hypnotized/OperaManagmentTool/README.md

 ---

-We hope you find the Opera Management Tool helpful!
+I hope you find the Opera Management Tool helpful!
 Feedback and suggestions are always welcome. 😊